datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 Stream DShield events in chunks for large datasets.

-This method provides streaming capabilities for large datasets by returning events in manageable chunks.
-It supports resuming streams using stream IDs and provides efficient memory usage for large queries.
+Retrieves DShield events in configurable chunks to handle very large datasets efficiently.
+This method is designed for processing large amounts of data without memory issues.

 **Arguments**:

 - `time_range_hours` - Time range in hours to query (default: 24)
-- `indices` - Specific indices to query (default: auto-detected)
+- `indices` - Specific indices to query (default: all DShield indices)
-- `filters` - Additional query filters (default: None)
+- `filters` - Additional query filters to apply
-- `fields` - Specific fields to return (default: all fields)
+- `fields` - Specific fields to return (reduces payload size)
-- `chunk_size` - Number of events per chunk (default: 500)
+- `chunk_size` - Number of events per chunk (default: 500, max: 1000)
-- `stream_id` - Stream ID to resume from (default: None)
+- `stream_id` - Optional stream ID for resuming interrupted streams

 **Returns**:

   Tuple containing:
-  - List of event dictionaries for current chunk
+  - List of event dictionaries for the current chunk
   - Total count of available events
-  - Next stream ID for continuation (None if end of stream)
+  - Next stream ID for continuing the stream (None if complete)

 **Raises**:

+- `ConnectionError` - If not connected to Elasticsearch
-- `Exception` - If the streaming query fails
+- `RequestError` - If the streaming query fails
+- `ValueError` - If parameters are invalid

 <a id="elasticsearch_client.ElasticsearchClient.query_dshield_attacks"></a>